 \section{Application to factoring polynomials}

 Poonen showed how to use a suitable one-parameter family of abelian varieties $\CA$ defined by equations with coefficients in $\ZZ[t]$ to factor polynomials over finite fields in deterministic polynomial time \cite[Theorem 5.1]{Poonen2019}.
-To do so, for all sufficiently large primes $p$ the specializations $\CA_u$ at generic $u\in \FF_p$ must have distinct zeta functions; here \emph{generic} means $\Delta(u)\ne 0$, for some fixed $\Delta\in \ZZ[t]$ defining the bad locus of $\CA$.
-An explicit candidate for such an $\CA$ was given in \cite[\S5]{SutherlandVoloch2019} via the one-parameter family of genus 4 hyperelliptic curves
+A one-parameter family is suitable if, for all sufficiently large primes $p$, the specializations $\CA_u$ at generic $u\in \FF_p$ have distinct zeta functions; here \emph{generic} means $\Delta(u)\ne 0$, for some fixed $\Delta\in \ZZ[t]$ defining the bad locus of $\CA$.
+An explicit candidate for such an $\CA$ was given in \cite[\S5]{SutherlandVoloch2019} via the one-parameter family of genus-4 hyperelliptic curves

 whose Jacobians at generic $u\in \FF_p$ have distinct zeta functions for $p\le 2^{17}$, and conjecturally for all primes $p$.